 The first type of goal that businesses use to set a strategic direction is the time-based goal.
 This goal type provides a high-level explanation for what teams or individuals should be striving toward within a certain timeframe.
 Time-based goals can be short-term or long-term depending on the needs of your organization.

 Time-based goals help teams and individuals plan and execute urgent tasks.
 Some goals are time-sensitive and the primary outcome of achieving these types of goals is that they’re completed on time.
+Depending on the needs of your organization, you can track these goals in a variety of ways such as note-taking software, and visualize them using timeline maker software.

 An example of a time-based goal might be “Increase revenue by 10% to qualify for the best-in-class awards ceremony in August.”
 Because the award’s ceremony has a fixed date and the action stated in the goal is a requirement of the ceremony, this goal should be time-bound to increase the likelihood of reaching it.